vytautas-bunevicius/repo-to-txt/README.md

 ## Features

 - **Automatic Output Naming**: Generates a `.txt` file named after the repository.
+- **Customizable Output Directory**: Allows specifying the directory where the output file should be saved.
 - **Single Consolidated File**: Merges all repository contents into one `.txt` file with clear file path separators.
 - **Support for Public and Private Repositories**: Clone public repositories without authentication or private repositories using HTTPS or SSH.
 - **Excluding Specific Folders**: Specify folders to exclude from the output using command-line flags or interactive prompts.